Post

 A heap buffer overflow (CWE-122 — a standardized identifier from MITRE’s Common Weakness Enumeration catalog) occurs when a program writes more data into a heap-allocated memory block than the block can hold.
 The excess bytes spill over into adjacent memory — memory that belongs to other allocations, heap metadata (bookkeeping data that the memory allocator uses to track which blocks are free and which are in use), or other internal structures.

 On a desktop system with modern heap protections — guard pages, canary values (small known patterns placed between allocations that the allocator checks for corruption), and address space layout randomization (ASLR — a technique that randomizes where memory regions are placed, making it harder for attackers to predict addresses) — a heap overflow typically causes the program to crash with an error.
 On embedded systems running BusyBox, these protections are often absent.
-Embedded devices frequently use minimal C libraries (like uClibc or musl) and run without ASLR, without stack canaries, and without heap integrity checks.
+Embedded devices frequently use minimal C libraries (like uClibc or musl) and may run without ASLR, without stack canaries, and with little or no heap-integrity checking — though the exact protections depend on the library and its version (modern musl, for instance, ships a hardened allocator that does add heap-integrity checks, while uClibc and older or size-optimized builds typically have none).
 In these environments, a heap overflow can silently corrupt adjacent data or heap metadata without any immediate crash, potentially allowing an attacker to manipulate program behavior or achieve code execution.

 The Two Overflow Scenarios